ajweeks/FlexEngine/readme.md

 Flex Engine is my personal game engine which I began work on in February 2017 as a playground for learning about real-time technology.
 During the first year of development I focused on the renderer, but since then I have been focusing on adding support for other systems.

 #### Notable Features
-- Support for both Vulkan and OpenGL, switchable at runtime
+- Support for both Vulkan and OpenGL
 - Signed-distance field font generation & rendering
-- Physically Based Rendering
+- Physically based rendering
-- Image Based lighting
+- Image based lighting
 - Reflection probes
-- Scene editor
-- Custom scene file format
+- Scene editor with custom file format
-- Post-processing stage
 - Profiling tools
+- In-game scripting language

 ![](http://i.imgur.com/3XQGcDD.png)